phonegap/phonegap-plugin-push/README.md

 **badgeCount** -  an integer indicating what number should show up in the badge.
 Passing 0 will clear the badge.

+#### showToastNotification (WP8 only)
+Show toast notification if app is deactivated.
+The toast notification's properties are set explicitly using json.
+They can be get in onNotificationWP8 and used for whatever purposes needed.

+	pushNotification.showToastNotification(successCallback, errorCallback, options);

 ## Test Environment
 The notification system consists of several interdependent components.